 The Philadelphia Museum of Art offers a stellar collection from artists such as Van Gogh, Monet, Pissarro, Picasso, and Rodin.
 Surrealist art is well represented by Dali, De Chirico, Max Ernst, and Magritte, with pre-modernist work from the likes of Canaletto and Guardi.
 Numerous theme rooms display international art and artifacts, including Thomas Eakins's "Collection in the Country" furniture.
 A on-site restaurant and a cafe offer hungry guests sustenance and the gift shop is a great place to pick up a souvenir to remember your visit.
 Sunday is pay what you wish day.
 Check their website for featured guest artists and displays.

 Recommended for Museums because: No visit to Philadelphia is complete without a visit here, whether you head inside or just run up the steps!

-Sharon's expert tip: Be sure to leave time to enjoy the azalea gardens behind the museum if you're there on a sunny day.
+Sharon's expert tip: Be sure to leave time to enjoy the azalea gardens behind the museum if you visit on a warm and sunny day.

 A visit to the National Constitution Center starts with a powerful multi-media theater presentation that describes the main points of our country's most important document.
 In addition to being entertaining, it is educational and a wonderful start to your visit.
 After the presentation, visitors are free to roam about the building exploring the hows and whys of the Constitution.
 As a family-oriented museum, the set-up is not heavy on reading plaques and boards.
 Instead, many of the exhibits are interactive, as guests may vote for their favorite president, or even take the presidential oath of office.
 Though it's possible to purchase walk-in tickets, you may also purchase timed tickets in advance, which is recommended.

 Recommended for Museums because: Part of the Independence National Park scene, this museum offers visitors a Presidential experience, and interactively explores our country's history.